The Caribbean island of St Maarten and St Martin: two nations on one tiny island…

 6. Pinel Island

-Pinel Island, set in the heart of St Martin’s Marine Reserve, just 5 minutes off the shores of French Cul de Sac.
+The island is just a 5-minute ferry ride from French Cul de Sac.
 It is considered one of the better places for snorkeling and loved by kayakers and stand up paddling enthusiasts.

-Behind the main beach, you will find an untouched part of St Maarten.
-Follow the tiny trail and escape to the Northern side of Pinel Island where you will discover a wild beach protected by a reef and with a completely different feel than the other, more crowded side of this tiny island.
+The main beach is lined with sun loungers and umbrellas and a great way to spend a few hours on the beach.
+But behind this main beach there’s an untouched part of St Maarten.
+Follow the tiny trail to get to the Northern side of Pinel Island where you will find a wild beach protected by a reef and with a completely different feel than the other, more crowded side of this tiny island.

 7. Orient Bay